Brain injury: Stroke

 There are two major types of strokes, haemorrhagic and ischaemic, both of which cause brain damage.
-Haemorrhagic strokes occur when a blood vessel in the brain ruptures; they are known as intracerebral haemorrhages when they bleed into the parenchyma and as subarachnoid haemorrhages when they bleed into the subarachnoid space.
+Haemorrhagic strokes occur when a blood vessel in the brain ruptures; those that bleed into the parenchyma are intracerebral haemorrhages and those that bleed into the subarachnoid space are subarachnoid haemorrhages.
 Blood leaks around the brain, increasing the intracranial pressure and compressing the brain tissue.
-Ischaemic strokes occur when a thrombosis or embolism obstructs blood flow to any region of the brain; the brain regions dependent on the obstructed vessel infarct, depriving brain cells of blood supply and causing them to die.
+Ischaemic strokes occur when circulation to a brain region is obstructed by a thrombosis or embolism; the brain regions dependent on the obstructed vessel infarct, depriving brain cells of blood supply and causing them to die.

 Genetic disorders

 Many genetic mutations and hereditary diseases manifest as brain degeneration in childhood, in adolescence or in adulthood.
 Those that present during childhood are known collectively as childhood dementia, as they produce a progressive deterioration of cognitive abilities similar to adult-onset dementia.
 They are typically inborn errors of metabolism such as lysosomal storage disorders, in which enzyme or protein defects cause storage material to accumulate in neurons, resulting in neurodegeneration; the mechanism by which this causes neurodegeneration is unclear.
-Examples of disorders of childhood dementia include Niemann-Pick disease type C, Sanfilippo syndrome, Batten disease and Lafora disease.
+Examples of disorders of childhood dementia include Niemann–Pick disease type C, Sanfilippo syndrome, Batten disease and Lafora disease.

 Huntington's disease damages the cerebral cortex, resulting in chorea and other issues with motor abilities.

 An example of a hereditary neurodegenerative disease whose symptoms appear in adulthood is Huntington's disease, which passes down in an autosomal dominant pattern.
-A mutation on the short arm of chromosome 4p16.3 causes the Huntingtin protein to aggregate and accumulate; brain atrophy follows.
+A mutation on the short arm of chromosome 4p16.3 causes aggregation and accumulation of the Huntingtin protein; brain atrophy follows.
 Symptoms usually present between the ages of 30 and 50 and comprise motor disturbances, behavioural issues and cognitive decline.
 Motor symptoms, caused by the deterioration of the cerebral cortex, include chorea, hyperkinesia, hypokinesia, dysarthria and dysphagia; psychiatric symptoms, caused by deterioration of the frontal lobe, include irritability, depression, aggression and flat affect; and cognitive symptoms include inattentiveness, memory loss and a decline in executive functioning.